disposable-mailbox/disposable-mailbox/README.md

 #### the page stops when a mail arrives
- The entire page is displayed, from head to toe.
+ The entire page is displayed, from head to footer.
  But as soon as an incoming email is displayed, the footer is missing.
 ```
 Unfortunately, this is an